|Page tools: Print Page Print All RSS Search this Product|

 Defined as non-life insurance premiums plus premium supplements less the non-life insurance service charge.

 Balancing item of the income account, this is equal to total income receivable less total income payable, final consumption expenditure and consumption of fixed capital.
-Represents the excess of income over consumption.
+This represents the excess of income over consumption.

 Net secondary income from non-residents